 Rebecca Lily creates photographic art with a wabi-sabi approach, embracing the concepts of impermanence and beauty found in imperfection.
 She shoots only with available light and often allows her photographs to be enveloped by shadows, giving her work an enigmatic feel.
-Her subject matter focuses primarily on her everyday life and surroundings in coastal Maine.

 Rebecca traces her love for color and form to her family roots.
 Her grandfather, Nathaniel "Buster" Curtis, was a renowned architect in New Orleans and designer of the Louisiana Superdome, and her aunt Nell Tilton is an acclaimed abstract painter and longtime faculty member of the New Orleans Academy of Fine Arts.